 You can manually distribute apps to your workforce by sharing them through email, publishing them on the app store or your corporate website.
 However, satisfying the requirements of multiple departments and teams in the organization can prove to be tedious, and ensuring the distributed apps are updated on time adds to the task's complexity.

 Furthermore, it would be impossible to manually manage app configurations on devices, block apps from creating unauthorized backups of corporate data on third-party cloud servers, or prevent employees from accidentally installing malicious apps on their devices and placing corporate data at risk.
 This is why it is crucial to use a MAM tool for secure enterprise mobile app management.

-You can integrate Microsoft Store for Business with your MAM tool to simplify store app distribution and management on the Windows devices in your organization.
+You can integrate Microsoft Store for Business with your mobile app management tool to simplify store app distribution and management on the Windows devices in your organization.
 Enterprise-developed Windows applications and MSI applications can be configured, distributed, and managed on Windows 10 laptops, desktops, and Surface Pro devices through your mobile application management tool.

 With MAM, it is also possible to distribute Chrome Web Store apps, compatible Google Play apps, and custom enterprise-developed apps to the Chromebooks in your organization.

 Required apps, both store and in-house, can be added to a repository within a MAM tool and distributed to employee-owned devices.
 These apps will then be added to a self-service portal (an application for MAM installed on the device) from where users can install them at their own convenience.
 It is also possible to create a virtual container within a device to separate corporate apps and data from the user's personal space.